j-danner/2-Xornado/README.md

 # 2-Xornado

-> Graph-based DPLL-SAT Solver for propositional logic formulas in XOR-OR-AND normal form (XNF) implemented in C++20.
+> Graph-based DPLL-SAT Solver for propositional logic formulas in 2-XNF implemented in C++20.

+This repository contains the source code of our implementation of Algorithm 8 (`G_2XNF_DPLL`) from our paper *SAT Solving Using XOR-OR-AND Normal Forms* called `2xornado`.

 ### Usage